Harshitchawla2003/Devops-lab1/README.md

 ## Lab-03
 1. Create two feature branches
 2. Make some changes to both the branches
-3. Merge one branch
+3. Rebase one branch
-4. Rebase the other
+4. And then Fast forward merge the other branch
 5. Note the changes